 - In one episode of Oddity Archive, Ben cuts to a clip from SCTV of five guys singing "Who Made The Egg Salad Sandwiches".
 If you watch the original sketch, the song is just as much of a non-sequitur as it is on OA.

-- Game Grumps had an out of nowhere joke that made no sense, yet the community found hilarious.
+- Game Grumps has a number of out-of-nowhere jokes that made no sense.
+One example, which the community found particularly hilarious: